Which of the following statements best describes the difference b... | Study Prep in Pearson+

-Which of the following statements best describes the difference between markup and margin?
+Which of the following statements best describes the difference between net income and gross profit?

 A